-Jana Compean, Homeless Education Liaison
+Jana Compean, Homeless Education Liaison Jana.compean@region16.net 806-658-4521 x 233

-Jana.compean@region16.net

-[See A Student in the Conservatorship of the State (Foster Care) on page 20.]
+[See A Student in the Conservatorship of the State (Foster Care) on page 21.]

 Students Who are Homeless (All Grade Levels)

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.